shenwei356/seqkit/README.md

 which utilise FASTA index to improve perfrmance for large files in two pass mode (by flag `--two-pass`), only FASTA format is supported.

-Sequence format is automatically detected by the first character of the file or STDIN.
+Sequence format is automatically detected.

 Sequence type (DNA/RNA/Protein) is automatically detected by leading subsequences of the first sequences in file or STDIN.
 The length of the leading subsequences